osnn96/Fastapi-app/README.md

 Feel free to contribute to this project by submitting issues or pull requests.
 For any questions or feedback, open an issue in this repository.

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.

 This README.md provides clear instructions for setting up, running, and using your FastAPI application.
 It includes steps for both local development and Docker-based deployment, as well as details about the API endpoints and configuration.